magepages/mpdocs/docs/one-step-checkout-m2/user-guide.rst

   * Design Configuration
   * Terms & Conditions Configuration

-1. Field Management
+2.1.
+Field Management
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 From the Admin Panel, go to ``Mageplaza > One Step Checkout > Field Management``.
-Drag and drop tabs from Available fields to Sorted fields to have them appear in the Checkout page.
+Drag and drop tabs from Available fields to Sorted fields to have them appeared in the checkout page.

 .. image::  https://cdn.mageplaza.com/media/general/e3ZCVhx.gif

-2. Configuration
+2.2.
+Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-2.1 General Configuration
+2.2.1.
+General Configuration
 ''''''''''''''''''''''''''''''''''''

 * Open the ``Magento Backend > Mageplaza > One Step Checkout > Configuration > General Configuration`` section:

 .. image::  https://imgur.com/dKm43da.jpg

-* In the **Enable One Step Checkout** field, select "Yes" to enable One Step Checkout extension.
+* In **Enable One Step Checkout** field: Select "Yes" to enable One Step Checkout extension.
-* In the **One Step Checkout Page Title** field, enter the page title you want.
+* In **One Step Checkout Page Title** field: Enter the page title you want.
-* In the **One Step Checkout Description** field, enter the short description to describe the One Step Checkout page.
+* In **One Step Checkout Description** field: Enter the short description to describe the One Step Checkout page.
-* In the **Default Shipping Method** field, set default shipping method in the checkout process.
+* In **Default Shipping Method** field: Set default shipping method in the checkout process.
-* In the **Default Payment Method** field, set default payment method in the checkout process.
+* In **Default Payment Method** field: Set default payment method in the checkout process.
-* In the **Allow Guest Checkout** field, select "Yes" to allow checking out as a guest.
+* In **Allow Guest Checkout** field: Select "Yes" to allow checking out as a guest.
 Also, guests can create an account on the checkout page.
-* In the **Auto-redirect to One Step Checkout page** field, select "Yes" to turn this function on
+* In **Auto-redirect to One Step Checkout page** field: Select "Yes" to turn this function on
-* In the **Can Show Billing Address** field, select "Yes" to allow shipping items to a different address from billing address.
+* In **Can Show Billing Address** field: Select "Yes" to allow shipping items to a different address from billing address.
-* In the **Use Auto Suggestion Technology** field, select one of the following options
+* In **Use Auto Suggestion Technology** field: Select one of the following options:

   * No: if you don't want to use auto-suggestion technology
   * Google: if you select **Google** option, when the customer fills address fields, it will suggest a list of full addresses.
   * Capture+ by PCA Predict:

-* In the **Google API Key** field, insert the Key.
+* In **Google API Key** field: Insert the Key.
 About how to get this key, you can refer `this guide <https://developers.google.com/maps/documentation/javascript/get-api-key>`_.

-* In the **Restrict the auto suggestion for a specific country** field, select default country for Billing address and Shipping address.
+* In **Restrict the auto suggestion for a specific country** field: Select default country for Billing address and Shipping address.

-2.2 Display Configuration
+2.2.2.
+Display Configuration
 ''''''''''''''''''''''''''''''''''''

-Mageplaza > One Step Checkout > Configuration >
+Make your way to ``Mageplaza > One Step Checkout > Configuration > Display COnfiguration``

 * Open the **Display Configuration** section, and continue with following:

 .. image::  http://imgur.com/1qZBwuo.jpg

-* In the **Show Login Link** field, set "Yes" to show the Login link which allows the customer to sign in.
+* In **Show Login Link** field: Set "Yes" to show the Login link which allows the customer to sign in.
 Leave "No" to disable this link.
-* In the **Show Order Review Section** field, the Order Review is enabled by default, if you want to disable to review order, let select "Disabled" option.
+* In **Show Order Review Section** field: The Order Review is enabled by default, if you want to disable to review order, let select "Disabled" option.
-* In the **Show Product Thumbnail Image** field, choose "Yes" to show thumbnail
+* In **Show Product Thumbnail Image** field: Choose "Yes" to show thumbnail
-* In the **Discount Code Section** field, select "Enabled" to show Discount Code box on the Checkout page.
+* In **Discount Code Section** field: Select "Enabled" to show Discount Code box on the Checkout page.
-* In the **Enable Gift Wrap** field, select "Yes" if you allow the customer to choose Gift Wrap option.
+* In **Enable Gift Wrap** field: Select "Yes" if you allow the customer to choose Gift Wrap option.
 After choosing, the change will be applied automatically to the order.
 * If you allow showing Gift Wrap option, two following fields will be shown:

  * **Calculate Method** field, select **Per Order** or **Per Item** to calculate the gift wrap fee based on the item quantity or the order total.
  * **Amount** field, enter the gift wrap fee.

-* In the **Show Order Comment** field, select "Yes" to show the Order Comment box that allows the customer to enter their comment on the order.
+* In **Show Order Comment** field: Select "Yes" to show the Order Comment box that allows the customer to enter their comment on the order.
-* In the **Enable Gift Message** field, select "Yes" to show the Gift Message box that allows the customer to enter their gift message.
+* In **Enable Gift Message** field: Select "Yes" to show the Gift Message box that allows the customer to enter their gift message.
-* In **Enable Gift Messages on item** field: this means you will be able to send gift message for each of item.
-Enable to use this function by choosing “Yes
+* In **Enable Gift Messages on item** field: This means you will be able to send gift message for each of item.
+Enable to use this function by choosing “Yes"

 .. image:: http://imgur.com/iQ0FOEW.gif

-* In the **Show Terms and Conditions** field, you can choose "No" to not display the *Terms and Conditions* OR select "YES" to display it in two different positions: **In Payment Area** and **In Review Area**.
+* In **Show Terms and Conditions** field: You can choose "No" to not display the *Terms and Conditions* OR select "YES" to display it in two different positions: **In Payment Area** and **In Review Area**.
-* In the **Show Newsletter Checkbox** field, select "Yes" if you want to show Sign up newsletter selection.
+* In **Show Newsletter Checkbox** field: Select "Yes" if you want to show Sign up newsletter selection.
-* In the **Enable Social Login On Checkout Page** field, choose "Yes" to allow the customers to login to their social network account.
+* In **Enable Social Login On Checkout Page** field: Choose "Yes" to allow the customers to login to their social network account.
 You should install `Social Login by Mageplaza <http://www.mageplaza.com/magento-2-social-login-extension>`_.
-* In the **Enable Delivery Time** field, set "Yes" to allow customers to note the time when they can receive the shipping items, some additional fields will be expanded
+* In **Enable Delivery Time** field: Set "Yes" to allow customers to note the time when they can receive the shipping items, some additional fields will be expanded

 .. image:: http://imgur.com/QpvpZmH.jpg

 *
-  * In **House Security Code** field, choose “Yes” if you want to display this selection.
+  * In **House Security Code** field: Choose “Yes” if you want to display this selection.
-  * In **Date Format** field, choose an appropriate format for the date and time.
+  * In **Date Format** field: Choose an appropriate format for the date and time.
-  * In **Days Off** field, choose day(s) not in your official working time.
+  * In **Days Off** field: choose day(s) not in your official working time.

-2.3 Design Configuration
+2.2.3.
+Design Configuration
 ''''''''''''''''''''''''''''''''''''

 * Open the **Design Configuration** section, and continue with following: